webdriverio-community/wdio-intercept-service/README.md

 ## API

+Consult the TypeScript declaration file for the the full syntax of the custom commands added to the WebdriverIO browser object.
+In general, any method that takes an "options" object as a parameter can be called without that parameter to obtain the default behavior.
+These "optional options" objects are followed by `?: = {}` and the default values inferred are described for each method.

+### Option Descriptions

+This library offers a small amount of configuration when issuing commands.
+Configuration options that are used by multiple methods are described here (see each method definition to determine specific support).

+* `orderBy` (`'START' | 'END'`): This option controls the ordering of requests captured by the interceptor, when returned to your test.
+For backwards compatibility with existing versions of this library, the default ordering is `'END'`, which corresponds to when the request was completed.
+If you set the `orderBy` option to `'START'`, then the requests will be ordered according to the time that they were started.
+* `includePending` (`boolean`): This option controls whether not-yet-completed requests will be returned.
+For backwards compatibility with existing versions of this library, the default value is `false`, and only completed requests will be returned.

 ### browser.setupInterceptor()

 Captures ajax calls in the browser.
 You always have to call the setup function in order to assess requests later.